-The Company's platform provides broad service capabilities and the ability to deliver clinical management services that offer patients a high-touch, community-based and home-based care environment.
+The Company's platform provides nationwide service capabilities and the ability to deliver clinical management services that offer patients a high-touch, community-based and home-based care environment.
 The Company's core services are provided in coordination with, and under the direction of, the patient's physician.
-The Company's multidisciplinary team of clinicians, including pharmacists, nurses, respiratory therapists and physical therapists, work with the physician to develop a plan of care suited to the patient's specific needs.
-Whether in the home, physician's office, ambulatory infusion center or other alternate sites of care, the Company provides products, services and condition-specific clinical management programs tailored to improve the care of individuals with complex health conditions such as gastrointestinal abnormalities, infectious diseases, cancer, multiple sclerosis, organ transplants, bleeding disorders, immune deficiencies and heart failure.
+The Company's multidisciplinary team of clinicians, including pharmacists, nurses, dieticians and respiratory therapists, work with the physician to develop a plan of care suited to the patient's specific needs.
+Whether in the home, physician office, ambulatory infusion center, skilled nursing facility or other alternate sites of care, the Company provides products, services and condition-specific clinical management programs tailored to improve the care of individuals with complex health conditions such as gastrointestinal abnormalities, infectious diseases, cancer, multiple sclerosis, organ and blood cell transplants, bleeding disorders, immune deficiencies and heart failure.

-The Company has three operating and reportable segments, "Infusion Services", "Home Health Services" and "PBM Services".
+On March 31, 2014, the Company completed the sale of substantially all of its Home Health Services segment to LHC Group, Inc. (see Note 5 - Discontinued Operations).
+As a result of the sale of the Home Health Services segment, the Company has two operating and reportable segments, "Infusion Services" and "PBM Services".
 These operating and reportable segments reflect how the Company's chief operating decision maker reviews the Company's results in terms of allocating resources and assessing performance.